 While, posting redundant generic stuff on Twitter might not get you anywhere, using the right images, hashtags, text formats, and other elements can easily bridge the gap between you and twitter success.

-In this post, we discussed some of the most effective tips and techniques to master the art of using images on Twitter to achieve your retweet goals.
+In this post, we discussed some of the most effective tips and techniques to master the art of using images on Twitter to get more retweets.

 We hope this was helpful.